 Fast forward to 2016: I happened to be in Winton working on bones when the Outback Writers Festival was on.
-There I met Dan Kelly from Boolarong Press, which resulted in the publication of my first young adult fiction book Dinosaurs Fight to Survive.
-Twelve months later I was back in Winton launching my book at the 2017 Outback Writers festival, and planning my second young adult fiction book Dinosaurs and Dragons.
+There I met Dan Kelly from Boolarong Press, which resulted in the publication of my first junior-middle fiction chapter book Dinosaurs Fight to Survive.
+Twelve months later I was back in Winton launching my book at the 2017 Outback Writers festival, and planning my second junior-middle fiction chapter book Dinosaurs and Dragons.

 It has been an absolute privilege to combine two things I really like doing – working on dinosaurs and writing books I hope will inspire and engage young readers.